Conservative Prediction via Data-Driven Confidence Minimization: Data-Driven Confidence Minimization

 \subsection{\ours{} for Out-of-Distribution Detection}

-Our goal in out-of-distribution detection is to produce a model that achieves high accuracy on the ID distribution $\Pid$ while having low confidence on OOD inputs from the OOD distribution $\Pood$.
-Recall that our problem setting assumes access to an unlabeled dataset $\Du$, which includes both ID and OOD inputs: we use this unlabeled set as the uncertainty dataset for reducing confidence ($\Dunc = \Du$).
-Intuitively, minimizing confidence loss on $\Du$ discourages the model from making overly confident predictions on the support of the uncertainty dataset.
+We aim to produce a model that has low confidence on \unknown{} inputs from the OOD distribution $\Pood$, while achieving high accuracy on known inputs from the ID distribution $\Pid$.
+Recall from \cref{subsec:ood_problem} that our problem setting assumes access to an unlabeled dataset $\Du$, which includes both ID and OOD inputs: we use this unlabeled set as the uncertainty dataset for reducing confidence ($\Dunc = \Du$).
+Intuitively, minimizing confidence on $\Du$ discourages the model from making overly confident predictions on the support of the uncertainty dataset.

-We minimize confidence on all inputs in $\Du$ because it is not known a priori which inputs are ID versus OOD.
-While we do not necessarily want to minimize confidence on ID inputs, this confidence minimization is expected to have different effects on ID and OOD inputs because of its interaction with the original cross-entropy loss.
-On ID inputs, the effect of minimizing confidence is ``averaged out'' by the cross-entropy loss because maximizing the log likelihood of the true label entails increasing the predictive confidence for that input.
-However, on OOD inputs, the confidence loss is the sole loss term, which forces the model to have low confidence on OOD inputs.
+We minimize confidence on all inputs in $\Du$ because it is not known a priori which inputs are ID versus OOD, or in our terminology, \known{} versus \unknown{}.
+While we do not necessarily want to minimize confidence on \known{} inputs, confidence minimization is expected to have different effects on \known{} and \unknown{} inputs because of its interaction with the original cross-entropy loss.
+On \known{} inputs, the effect of confidence minimization is ``cancelled out'' by the cross-entropy loss, which maximizes the log likelihood of the true label, thus increasing the predictive confidence for that input.
+However, on \unknown{} inputs, the loss is solely confidence minimization, which forces the model to have low confidence on such inputs.
 This allows \ours{} to differentiate between the ID and OOD data distributions based on predictive confidence.

-In summary, in the OOD detection setting, the fine-tuning dataset is the training dataset ($\Dft = \Dtr$), and the uncertainty dataset is the unlabeled dataset ($\Dunc = \Du$).
+We will formalize this intuition in~\cref{sec:analysis}.
+In summary, in OOD detection, the fine-tuning dataset is the training dataset ($\Dft = \Dtr$), and the uncertainty dataset is the unlabeled dataset ($\Dunc = \Du$).
 We outline our approach in \cref{alg:ood_detection}.